oniaz/depi-task-management/api/readme.md

 ### Admin Routes

 - **GET** `/api/admin/users`
-  Retrieves a list of all users.
+  Retrieves a list of all users with manager or employee roles with data (id, name, email, role).

 - **PATCH** `/api/admin/users/:id`
   Updates a user's role by ID.